Symplectomorphism group of $T^*(G_\mathbb{C}/B)$ and the braid group I: a homotopy equivalence for $G_\mathbb{C}=SL_3(\mathbb{C})$: Introduction

 \subsection{Acknowledgement}

-I am very grateful to my advisor Prof. David Nadler for guiding me to this topic, and for invaluable discussions and consistent encouragement.
+I am very grateful to my PhD advisor Prof. David Nadler for guiding me to this topic, and for invaluable discussions and consistent encouragement.
 I have benefited a lot from the discussions with Prof. Allen Knutson.
-I would also like to thank Prof. Denis Auroux, Vivek Shende, David Treumann, Zhiwei Yun, Eric Zaslow, and Dr. Long Jin, Penghui Li for their interest in this work and helpful conversations.
+I would also like to thank Prof. Denis Auroux, Ivan Losev, Vivek Shende, David Treumann, Zhiwei Yun, Eric Zaslow, and Dr. Long Jin, Penghui Li for their interest in this work and helpful conversations.
+Special thanks go to the anonymous referee for many useful comments and suggestions, which improved the paper significantly.
+This work formed part of my PhD thesis at the University of California at Berkeley.